Canoe at the 2020 Summer Paralympics

-Paracanoeing at the 2020 Summer Paralympics in Tokyo, Japan took place at the Sea Forest Waterway, the same location where the rowing took place.
-This was the second appearance of paracanoe in the Paralympic Games and the debut of all three va'a events.
+Canoe at the 2020 Summer Paralympics in Tokyo, Japan took place at the Sea Forest Waterway, the same location where the rowing took place.
+This was the second appearance of Para canoe in the Paralympic Games and the debut of all three va'a events.

 The 2020 Summer Olympic and Paralympic Games were postponed to 2021 due to the COVID-19 pandemic.
 They kept the 2020 name and were held from 24 August to 5 September 2021.

 Qualification

-A total of 91 athletes qualified for paracanoeing at the 2020 Summer Paralympics.
+A total of 91 athletes qualified for canoe at the 2020 Summer Paralympics.
 Each NPC could enter a maximum of 9 athletes (one qualification spot per event); however, an athlete could enter both kayak and va'a events in their assigned categories as long as they contested those events in one of the competitions mentioned below.
 Qualification spots were allocated through one of the following methods: